 Starting a Mobility Routine

-Figuring out when and how to add these into your lifestyle is up to you.
+Morning, noon or night, figuring out when and how to add these into your lifestyle is up to you.
 Like I said above, for me, I’ve started with doing 10 minutes, it turned into a habit … and now have it part of my active lifestyle!